 This story touched me deeply.
 Yes, it was tragic, but beautiful, too.
 As a husband, I want to end well like Charles did — committed to my wife.

-I certainly don’t know the intricacies of the Rippeys’ marriage or their relationship with Christ, but I appreciate the example they set.
+While I certainly don’t know the intricacies of the Rippeys’ marriage or their relationship with Christ, I appreciate the example they set.
 I want to grow old with my wife, Erin, and celebrate our 75th wedding anniversary with our children, our grandchildren, our great-grandchildren.
 I want to pursue my wife till the very end.
-I want to treasure Erin until God calls one of us home.
+And I want to treasure Erin until God calls one of us home.

 Dr. Karl Pillemer is a gerontologist and professor of human development at Cornell University.
 He and his team interviewed more than 700 Americans, ranging in age from 63 to 108, about their views on love.
 This research was part of The Legacy Project.
 Married for an average of 43 years, these couples weighed in on everything from how to find the right person to what keeps the spark of love alive.
 Pillemer published participants’ answers in the book 30 Lessons for Loving: Advice from the wisest Americans on love, relationships and marriage.